Multi-resolution Super Learner for Voxel-wise Classification of Prostate Cancer Using Multi-parametric MRI: Voxel-wise MpMRI data and notations

 \FloatBarrier

-Current research on voxel-wise detection of PCa using mpMRI mainly focus on binary classification, where prostate voxels are classified as benign or cancerous.
-Although refined classification of cancerous tissues can provide more detailed guidance for clinical applications, it has almost never been studied on the voxel level.
+Current research on voxel-wise detection of PCa using mpMRI mainly focus on binary classification where prostate voxels are classified as benign or cancerous.
+However, more refined classification of cancerous voxels, such as distinguishing between sub-categories of PCa according to their level of clinical significance, can provide enhanced guidance for clinical applications.
 A widely used system for determining PCa aggressiveness is the Gleason grading system, which was originally proposed in 1966, refined in 1977 gaining almost universal acceptance, then updated in 2005 to a version that has been widely used since then \cite{epstein2005,delahunt2012}.
 The Gleason grade, which ranges from 3 to 5, describes the degree of abnormality for the organization of PCa cells on histologic examination (5 indicates the most abnormal).
 Each patient is assigned with two Gleason grades: a primary score, $S^a$, that describes the predominant pattern, and a secondary score, $S^b$, that describes the second predominant pattern \cite{jensen2019}.
 The total Gleason score, $S^a + S^b$, is then used to evaluate PCa aggressiveness of the patient.
 Gleason score 7 tumors show heterogeneity in the biological behavior, with clear differences in prognosis between patients with score 3+4 tumors and patients with score 4+3 tumors at radical prostatectomy \cite{chan2000}.
 We then utilize this to categorize cancerous tissues into clinically insignificant cancer ($S^a + S^b = 3+3$ or $3+4$) and clinically significant cancer ($S^a \geq 4$).
 This results in three ordinal categories of PCa: no PCa, clinically insignificant PCa and clinically significant PCa, which is consistent with newly proposed guidelines for deciding men's eligible for active surveillance \cite{epstein2010,matoso2019}.